PamelaZhan/Customer_Segmentation_Model/README.md

 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).

 ## Model
-The predictive model is trained using the real estate dataset.
-It applies preprocessing steps like adding domain features and encoding categorical variables.
-The Decision Tree regression model is used.
+The predictive model is trained using the Mall Customer data.
+The Unsupervised Clustering K-means model is used.

-#### Thank you for using the Real Estate Price Application!
+#### Thank you for using the Customer Segmentation Application!
 Feel free to share your feedback.